 Photometric stereo techniques aim at acquiring both the shape and the reflectance of a scene.
 To this end, multiple images are acquired under the same viewing angle but varying lighting, and a physics-based image formation model is inverted.
-However, the classic way to solve this inverse problem requires lighting to be highly controlled, which restricts practical photometric stereo applications to laboratory setups where careful calibration of lighting must be carried out prior to any 3D-reconstruction.
+However, the classic way to solve this inverse problem requires lighting to be highly controlled, which restricts practical applications to laboratory setups where careful calibration of lighting must be carried out.

-The objective of this research work is to simplify the overall photometric stereo pipeline, by providing an efficient solution to uncalibrated photometric stereo under general lighting, as illustrated in Figure 1.
+The objective of this research work is to simplify the overall photometric stereo pipeline, by providing an efficient solution to uncalibrated photometric stereo under general lighting, as illustrated in Figure 1 (the code is released).
 In comparison with existing efforts in the same direction, the proposed one has the following advantages: